mikekoscinski/cycling-game/README.md

 # The Pokémon Cycling Game

-Single-player, side-scrolling game for adventure, cycling, and pokémon enthusiasts alike.
+Single-player, side-scrolling adventure game for pokémon enthusiasts.
 Players take the role of a biker, who must avoid oncoming prehistoric pokémon to complete the longest bike ride possible.

 This game is hosted with Firebase.
 Domain name services are provided by Namecheap.
 You can play the game at: https://www.pokecycle.com/